lukajoo1/rs-school/cv.md

 }
 ```

+## Experience:

+i am student of computer science, also i had done a some georgian Html/Css courses.

 ## Education:

 Student of tbilisi state university also i am studying a course of rs-school and have done several courses.